John Boyd Avis: Federal judicial service

 Avis was nominated by President Herbert Hoover on September 9, 1929, to a seat on the United States District Court for the District of New Jersey vacated by Judge Joseph Lamb Bodine, who had joined the New Jersey Supreme Court.
 He was confirmed by the United States Senate on October 2, 1929, and received his commission the same day.
 His chambers were located in Camden, New Jersey.
-His service terminated on January 21, 1944, due to his death after an illness of two months.